ImaneChafi/C.B.GEN/README.md

 The code is separated into two sections: Geometric method and ML method The ML method can be found [here](https://github.com/ImaneChafi/SP-Prep-GAN).
 This code builds onto code from the [SP-GAN]([https://liruihui.github.io/publication/SP-GAN/) paper by Li et al.

-Outputs from the ML method is provided under `results` As this is generated using an Ml model, we can add the outputs here.
-However, due to privacy laws concerning dentistry shape material, we cannot share the original data here.
+Due to privacy laws concerning dentistry shape material, we cannot share the original data here.
 Please email imane.chafi@polymtl.ca for data.

 ## Installation